Hindenburg Line: Anglo-French strategy for 1917

 The German army was far from defeat but in 1916 had been forced back on the Somme and at Verdun, as had the Austro-Hungarian army in southern Russia.
 At the Chantilly Conference of November 1916 the Allies agreed to mount another general offensive.
-The Anglo-French contribution was to be a resumption of the Somme offensive with much larger forces, extending the attack north to Arras and south to the Oise, followed by a French attack between Soissons and Rheims.
+The Anglo-French contribution was to be a resumption of the Somme offensive in much greater force, extending the attack north to Arras and south to the Oise, followed by a French attack between Soissons and Rheims.
 The British were to attack the salient that had formed between Bapaume and Vimy Ridge with two armies and the French with three armies from the Somme to Noyon.
 The attacks were to be made on the broadest possible fronts and advance deep enough to threaten German artillery positions.
 When Marshal Joseph Joffre was superseded by General Robert Nivelle, the "Chantilly strategy" was altered.
 The French returned to a policy of decisive battle, with a breakthrough to be achieved within 24–48 hours, leading to the "total destruction of active enemy forces by manoeuvre and battle".

 Successive attacks in a methodical battle were dropped and continuous thrusts were substituted, to deprive the Germans of time to reinforce and strengthen their defences.
 A large amount of heavy artillery fire up to 8 km deep, to the rear edge of the German defences would achieve the breakthrough.
 The infantry advance was to reach the German heavy artillery in one attack and then widen the breach with lateral attacks.
 A strategic reserve would then move through the gap and destroy the German reserves in open warfare.
 The original French attacks between the Somme and Oise were reduced in size and the secondary attack between Soissons and Rheims was reinforced to become the main offensive.
 The Nivelle Offensive was planned to begin with a British attack on the Bapaume salient in early April 1917, to assist the main French attacks a week later by holding German troops on the Arras front and diverting reserves from the Aisne.